lifemapper/core/docs/adminUser/installLifemapperSystem.rst

    * If the DATASOURCE is GBIF, with CSV file and known column definitions, the default OCCURRENCE_FILENAME is gbif_subset.txt.
-If this is KU production installation, override this with the latest full data dump by downloading the data from yeti into /share/lmserver/data/species/
+If this is KU production installation, override this in a config.site.ini file with the latest full data dump by downloading the data from yeti into /share/lmserver/data/species/